North Cornwall · TR7 · Cornwall Council Central

 Why Newquay is its own job.

-Conservation Area covers the historic harbour and town centre.
+Cornwall Council's lens on Newquay is consistent: conservation Area covers the historic harbour and town centre.
 Holiday-let intensity has driven recent local policy interventions; HMO and planning conditions are common in some streets.
 For loft conversion specifically, parts of Newquay sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; coastal salt-laden air around Newquay drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
 That's why we treat every Newquay project as a TR7-area job first — not a generic Cornwall job with a postcode bolted on.
+The post-war suburban estates that dominate Newquay (and continue out toward St Columb Major) set the tone for any loft conversion scheme here.

 Planning note